najnesnaj/pinetime-zephyr/docs/bluetooth.md

 ## Using a standard zephyr application under pinetime:

 Each sample has its own directory.
-In this directory you will notice a file : “CMakeLists.txt”.
+In this directory you will notice a file : "CMakeLists.txt".

 In order to use a standard, you can just copy it under the pinetime directory.